 Ika no Shiokara: All About the Japanese Food Delicacy

 Ika no Shiokara (イカの塩辛: Squid Shiokara)

-Ika no Shiokara is one of the food delicacies that represent Japan.
-“Shiokara (塩辛)” is a traditional Japanese food which is made by salting and fermenting seafood, such as fresh raw fish slices, fish guts, and squid bits.
+while “Shiokara (塩辛)” refers to a traditional Japanese food that is made by salting and fermenting seafood such as fresh raw fish slices, fish guts, or squid bits.

-As the word, “Ika (イカ)” means “squid” in Japanese, Ika no Shiokara is the Shiokara made of squid.
-In other words, it consists of small pieces of salted fermented squid, which is typically sold in small glass jars.
+So Ika no Shiokara is the Shiokara made of squid.
+In other words, it consists of small pieces of salted fermented squid, which are usually sold in a glass jar.

-Today, I purchased one in a supermarket near my house for this blog article.
+Actually, today, I purchased one in a supermarket near my house for this blog article.

 How to Eat

 Where to Buy